flowsa/.github/.github/ISSUE_TEMPLATE/custom.md

 - [ ] Have auto-reponders been set if appropriate?
 - [ ] Has a "Thank you" page been set up on the website?

-### LIVE:  Disqus  (if applicable)

-- [ ] Is the correct shortname implemented?
-- [ ] Has the moderation process been set up?
-- [ ] Does the client know how to handle comments?
-- [ ] Do links on comment link to the right site?

 ### LIVE: CraftCMS Specific  (if applicable)

 - [ ] Global variables - company meta data updated: phone number, social media accounts